IET Science, Measurement & Technology

 IET Science, Measurement & Technology publishes papers in science, engineering and technology underpinning electronic and electrical engineering, nanotechnology and medical instrumentation.
-Major themes of the journal are electromagnetism including electromagnetic theory, computational electromagnetics and EMC; properties and applications of dielectric, magnetic, magneto-optic, piezoelectric materials down to the nanometre scale; measurement and instrumentation including sensors, actuators, medical instrumentation, fundamentals of measurement including measurement standards, uncertainty, dissemination and calibration.
+The emphasis of the journal is on theory, simulation methodologies and measurement techniques.
+Major themes of the journal include: electromagnetism; the properties and applications of materials for electrical engineering; and measurement and instrumentation.
+Read more...

 Latest content